This post attempts to explain how we work at Expon Capital, with the aim to streamline our processes and to answer any questions you might have.

 We like to keep significant dry-powder to refinance our deals in follow-on rounds.
 We are lucky to also have many of our LPs (shareholders) who are willing to co-invest with us in later-stage companies, hence we can invest even more significant amounts per round, when relevant, and have already done so a few times through SPVs.

-Our team has received over 9000 investment opportunities (we will call them “deals”, although they are just opportunities) since we started, with on average 38 new deals / week in 2020.
+Our team has receives over 2000 investment opportunities a year (we will call them “deals”, although they are just opportunities), with on average 38 new deals / week.
 We expect this number to decrease as we optimize our processes and scout with more focus.

 You are considerably increasing your chances to get our attention if you come to us through someone we know, who can recommend you, ie. what is called a “warm intro” in our industry (tip #1).